Link to Psychology web page

-The Psychologist is a clinician who is certified by Manitoba Education and Advanced Learning and employed by the school division.
+The Psychologist is a clinician who is certified by Manitoba Education and employed by the school division.

 The services offered by each Psychologist may vary depending on background and skills.